20 Beautiful Website Footers [Examples & Snippets]

 • Newsletter form.
 If your site has any kind of newsletter, adding the sign-up on the footer is another way to make it easier for visitors to find out about it.

 • Social Media Icons.
-It’s common to add links to social networks on the footer (Facebook, Twitter, Tiktok, Instagram…).
+It’s common to add links to social networks on the footer (Facebook, Twitter, TikTok, Instagram…).
 It can be done via icons or directly with text links.

 • Contact information. when visitors want to find something about the company or author of a website, they’ll very likely scroll down to the footer.
 Having any kind of contact information is a must.
 It can be email, phone number, the good old fax, or just the address.
+It can also contain a link to a contact form.

 • Address.
 Sometimes included next to the contact information, adding the address in the footer is a very common practice as well.